sbseltzer/VersionMacros/README.md

 Some other possible use-cases:
 - Adding version-specific `UFUNCTION`/`USTRUCT` declarations
 - Changing how a `UPROPERTY` is declared, such as whether to use `TObjectPtr<>` (introduced in UE 5.0) vs a raw pointer

-### Technical Notes for PrebuildConfig.py

-File Handling:
-- `SourceFileEncoding` is passed to `io.open` as the `encoding` option when reading/writing source files.
-- `EncodingErrorHandling` is passed to `io.open` as the `errors` option when reading/writing source files.
-- `ProcessDirs` is a list of directories to recursively perform replacements in.
-The more specific you are here, the faster the prebuild script will complete.
-By default, it does replacements in every file under the plugin `Source` directory.
-It's not a bad idea to replace that with more specific directories with files you care about.
-- `MatchHeaderFiles` is a regex pattern list for header files (`.h`).
-These are used to determine which files to perform "fake" macro replacements in by default.
-- `MatchImplementationFiles` is a regex pattern list for implementation files (`.cpp`).
-These are used in conjunction with `MatchHeaderFiles` to determine which files to perform `TObjectPtr` replacements in.
-- `MatchAllSourceFiles` is the combination of `MatchHeaderFiles` and `MatchImplementationFiles`.

 # Platform Support